majeedabudbay/to-do-list/README.md

 ## Quick Start

-**Recommended:** For the best experience, view the app in your browser's mobile view (e.g., Chrome DevTools) and select a device like **iPhone X**.
+**Recommended:** For the best experience, view the app in your browser's mobile view (e.g., Chrome DevTools) and select a device like **iPhone SE**.
 The UI is optimized for mobile screens.

 ### Prerequisites